vloschiavo/powerwall2/README.md

 The below request would set the battery mode to "Self-powered" and a "Reserve for Power Outages" to 20% (app value) using the token retrieved from the authentication example.

-request: `curl --header "Authorization: Bearer OgiGHjoNvwx17SRIaYFIOWPJSaKBYwmMGc5K4tTz57EziltPYsdtjU_DJ08tJqaWbWjTuI3fa_8QW32ED5zg1A==" -X POST -d '{"mode":"self_consumption","backup_reserve_percent":20}' http://192.168.xxx.xxx/api/operation`
+request: `curl --header "Authorization: Bearer OgiGHjoNvwx17SRIaYFIOWPJSaKBYwmMGc5K4tTz57EziltPYsdtjU_DJ08tJqaWbWjTuI3fa_8QW32ED5zg1A==" -X POST -d '{"mode":"self_consumption","backup_reserve_percent":24.6}' http://192.168.xxx.xxx/api/operation`

-response: `{"mode":"self_consumption","backup_reserve_percent":24}`
+response: `{"mode":"self_consumption","backup_reserve_percent":24.6}`

 Valid Modes:
 1. `self_consumption`
 2. `backup`
+3. `autonomous` (as reported by dlieu on the teslamotorsclub.com forums)

 There also is an option to set the max PV Export power in kW.
 I'm not 100% sure what that does but I could guess (Time of use?).
 Mine is currently set to null (probably because time of use isn't enabled on my system yet (as of April 2018).
 You can omit this key/value pair from the POST.